Cleveland Pioneer Cemetery: Heritage listing

 Cleveland Pioneer Cemetery was listed on the Queensland Heritage Register on 18 September 2009 having satisfied the following criteria.

 The Cleveland Pioneer Cemetery is an important aspect of Queensland's history being the site of the first cemetery established on the mainland in Redlands, one of the first areas opened up to free settlement in southeast Queensland.
 The cemetery is important historically as the burial site of Arthur Sidney Lyon (1861) who was known as "The Father of the Queensland Press".
 Lyon established the Moreton Bay Courier, amongst other early newspapers.

 The importance of the cemetery to the community was memorialised in 1975 through the installation of a memorial stone identifying those known to have been buried at the Pioneer cemetery.
 The presence of interpretive signage demonstrates a continuing community association with the place.

-The Cleveland Pioneer Cemetery has the potential to provide new and important information that will contribute to our understanding of the early history and demography of settlement in the Redlands region.
+The Cleveland Pioneer Cemetery has the potential to provide new information that will contribute to our understanding of the early history and demography of settlement in the Redlands region.
 Archaeological investigations at the site have potential to reveal subsurface evidence of the actual location and number of burials in the cemetery.
-Such investigation may answer important research questions about the organisation and layout of the cemetery and how this differed from the original plans.
+Such investigation may answer research questions about the organisation and layout of the cemetery and how this differed from the original plans.
 Archaeological investigations also have the potential to reveal information about whether graves were later moved to the nearby (and later) Cleveland No.2 Cemetery.

 Additional archaeological investigations have potential to contribute to the comparative analysis of burial practices across Queensland and through time.
 Important research questions can be formulated about the actual burial practices in early satellite settlements and regional communities.

 Archaeological investigations at the site have potential provide important information about social structures within an important and early European settlement in Queensland's history.
 Social structure will be expressed through the pattern of burials and layout of the cemetery.